Natchuz/Natchuz/README.md

 ### Hi there 👋

+✊🏿 Black Lives Matter <br/>
+🏳️‍🌈 Supporting Pride <br/>
+🔭 I’m currently working on: renaming all "master", "slave", "whitelist", "blacklist" to more elegant names, so no one would get offended. <br/>
+💬 Ask me: How I'm so productive?
+Gym everday at 5:00am, beging vegan and meditation helps a lot

 <!--
 **Natchuz/Natchuz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.